-Crystal Palace had many dedicated cycle tracks, the first opening in October 1880, and soon replaced in 1896.
+Crystal Palace has seen many cycle tracks within the grounds, with it’s first dedicated cycle track opening in October 1880, and soon replaced in September 1896.
 This second track used a new cement (faced with a new anti-slip composition) on the straights, with 8ft high wooden banked ends, “30ft. wide in the straights, 25ft. wide in the commencing bend and 28ft. in the finishing curve” to reduce bunching.
 A new grandstand followed with the Dunlop Company established a team of pacers, with a purpose built workshop besides the track.
 South London’s proud tradition for cycling was also shared with the iconic Herne Hill Velodrome (opened 1891) that was the 1948 Olympic cycling venue, and today also provides also vital grassroots facility to the local community and cycling clubs.

 In the last centenary, the Palace saw Festival of Cycling events and cycle races, and in 1973 the Palace was home to the World’s Cycle-Cross Championships (video from 1968 here).
 In 2007 Marc Cavendish was the fastest lap around the Tour of Britain Prologue Time Trial of 2m 27.61s over the 2.5km course (following the original motor racing circuit).
 This was the first ever Prologue time trial for the Tour of Britain.
 Today, the Crystal Palace Summer Criterium Series continues taking place on Tuesday evenings over the summer, and the annual Crystal Palace league Triathlon (the only closed road event in London).